 Keystone Tokens

-Once a user is authenticated, a token is generated for authorization and access to an OpenStack environment and resources.
+Once a user is authenticated, a token is generated for authorisation and access to an OpenStack environment and resources.
 By default, the token is set to expire in one hour.
 This setting can be changed based on the business and operational needs, but it’s highly recommended to set the expiration to the shortest possible value without dramatically impacting your operations.

 Special Note on Logging Tokens: since the token would allow access to the OpenStack services, it MUST be masked before outputting to any logs.

-Authorization
+Authorisation

-Authorization serves as the next level of defence.
+Authorisation serves as the next level of defence.
 At its core, it checks if the authenticated users have the permission to execute an action.
 Most Identity Services support the notion of groups and roles.
 A user belongs to groups and each group has a list of roles that permits certain action on certain resources.
 OpenStack services reference the roles of the user attempting to access the service.
 OpenStack policy enforcer middleware takes into consideration the policy rules associated with each resource and the user’s group/roles and association to determine if access will be permitted for the requested resource.
 For more details on policies, please refer to the OpenStack “Policies” section in [86].

 RBAC

-In order to properly manage user access to OpenStack services, service providers must utilize the Role Based Access Control (RBAC) system (sec.sys.001, sec.sys.007).
+In order to properly manage user access to OpenStack services, service providers must utilise the Role Based Access Control (RBAC) system (sec.sys.001, sec.sys.007).
 Based on the OpenStack Identify Service (Keystone v3) Group and Domain component, the RBAC system implements a set of access roles that accommodate most use cases.
 Operations staff can create users and assign them to roles using standard OpenStack commands for users, groups, and roles.

 Keystone provides three default roles [87]: admin, member, and reader.
 As of the Train release, Keystone applies the following personas consistently across its API.
 The reader role provides read-only access to resources within the system, a domain, or a project (tenant).
 The member role is the same as reader in Keystone but allows to introduce granularity between admin and reader to other OpenStack services.
 The admin role is reserved for the most privileged operations within a given scope for managing resources.